 Lawdit Solicitors is a Southampton-based law firm specialising in trademarks, designs, patents and copyright law.
 The “Reading Room” section of its web site has a large article archive based on the various specialist areas including copyright, designs, information technology and trademarks.

 Maucher Jenkins is a firm of patent and trade mark attorneys and certified patent, trade mark and design litigators.
 The site’s “Resources” section includes articles and newsletters.
 There is also an extensive news section.

 Mewburn Ellis LLP is one of the UK’s largest firms of Chartered Patent Attorneys, European Patent Attorneys, European Trade Mark Attorneys and European Design Attorneys.
 The site’s “Resources” section has information sheets and published articles written by the firm’s attorneys.

 This blog provided is by Jane Lambert, a barrister specialising in intellectual property and information technology.
 The site includes articles and case summaries on various areas of IP/IT law (design, brands, technologies, industries) with links to the full text of the relevant legislation and cases.

 Nominet UK is a not for profit company which maintains the register of .uk internet names.
 Its web site provides extensive information on all aspects of its activities, which include operating a Dispute Resolution Service for domain name disputes.
-The site’s “Domains” section has details of the Dispute Resolution Service, with a database of decisions, and information on domain name court case law, including case digests with links to full text.
+The site’s “Domains” section has details of the Dispute Resolution Service, with a database of decisions.

 The Patents Court, part of the Business and Property Courts of England and Wales, deals with intellectual property disputes about patents, registered designs and plant varieties.
 Content here on the GOV.UK web site includes the Patents Court Guide, forms, procedure rules, practice directions, details of forthcoming hearings, and information on the Patents Court judges.
 There is a link to decisions 1996 onwards on the BAILII site.